BE UNREALISTIC

 I am currently reading The Genealogy of Morals by Friedrich Nietzsche.

-Writing with voice dictation
+Writing with Voice Dictation

 I’m currently walking around with my iPhone, speaking with the voice dictation enabled using iA Writer to make this blog post.
 I’m not slaving away at a keyboard, typing with my fingers giving myself carpal tunnel, but I’m merely making this post by speaking out loud to my phone.